vpsgetcom/DigitalOceanK8S/README.md

-OK let's also deploy some helm chart; for example elasticsearch.
+Optionally let's also deploy some helm chart; for example elasticsearch.

 Check helm version and go ahead.